The beauty of ingenuity

 With her 'conversation pieces', the artist raises questions about the organisation of our living environment.
 She deliberately focuses on the 'have-nots': those who are forced to rely on their own resourcefulness to be self-reliant.
 She draws parallels between the far corners of the world in search of that universal power.
 Optimism about the adaptability of mankind in an ever-changing world is the recurrent theme of Tomesen's work, but it also contains an appeal to take care of the preservation of this organic relationship with public space.
 Subtly, she presents the Western viewer with a different reality.
 One where time is circular and each day repeats itself like an endless loop, and where what is available is used creatively and the economy is given space to organically form itself in the rhythmic cadence of life.

 Her latest research, too, is characterised by a sharp eye for the remarkable in the ordinary.
 Since the end of 2020, Tomesen has been working on a new large-scale, long-term project.
 This time, she zoomed in on the rhythmic sounds of street vendors in Yogyakarta.
 These sounds form the ingredients for new musical compositions, loosely based on the structure of Javanese gamelan music.
 This research will eventually result in a new video installation.

-Since 2017, Su Tomesen's art practice has been structurally supported by the Mondriaan Fund's Stipendium Program for Established Artists.
+From 2017 till 2022, Su Tomesen's art practice has been structurally supported by the Mondriaan Fund's Stipendium Program for Established Artists.